Chapter 16 - Physical Haz

 16.4.1 Handling Compressed Gas Cylinders (Top)

-- The contents of any compressed gas cylinder must be clearly identified.
-Such identification should be stenciled or stamped on the cylinder, or a label or tag should be attached.
+The contents of any compressed gas cylinder must be clearly identified.
+Such identification can be stenciled, stamped, or a label or tag attached to the cylinder.
 Do not rely on the color of the cylinder for identification because color-coding is not standardized and may vary with the manufacturer or supplier.

 - When transporting cylinders:

 - Always use a hand truck equipped with a chain or belt for securing the cylinder.
 Full size cylinders weigh up to 300 pounds.

 - Make sure the protective cap covers the cylinder valve.

 - Never transport a cylinder while a regulator is attached.

 - Avoid riding in elevators with compressed gas cylinders.
 If this is necessary, consider using a buddy system to have one person send the properly secured cylinders on the elevator, while the other person waits at the floor by the elevator doors where the cylinders will arrive.

 - Do not move compressed gas cylinders by carrying, rolling, sliding, or dragging them across the floor.